extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 expression.
-This is because while `dur` (potentially) changes every time through the pattern list, things like chords, roots and scales _usually_ are held consistent on slightly larger timescales (bars, etc.) and so we define them outside an indivitual pattern expression.
-But if you want to use them and change the root/chord/scale for every note, then feel free :)
+This is because while `dur` (potentially) changes every time through the pattern list, things like chords, roots and scales _usually_ are held consistent on slightly larger timescales (bars, etc.) and so we define them outside an indivitual pattern expression, and can also change them outside the expression with `set!`.

 By default, `scale` (and the related `qnt` and `rel` functions we'll look at shortly) use the value of the `*scale*` variable.
 If you want to use a different